 Skip to main content

-Milk Tart, or "Melktert" in Afrikaans, is a creamy, delicious dessert that's a big favourite in our family.
-My husband, who’s from Cape Town, and our daughters absolutely love it!
-It’s a traditional South African treat that’s super easy to make and can be enjoyed warm or cold; whether as dessert, breakfast, or even an afternoon snack with tea or coffee.
+It’s creamy, light, and absolutely delicious... the kind of dessert everyone loves.
+Your stepdad, being from Cape Town, and of course you, have always adored it.
+It’s a traditional South African treat that’s easy to make and perfect whether you enjoy it warm or cold, as dessert, breakfast, or even a little afternoon snack with tea or coffee.

-It’s similar to a custard pie but much lighter and silkier.
-The best part, you probably already have most of the ingredients at home!
-While you can make the tart base from scratch, I usually buy ready-made tart shells to save time.
+It’s like a custard pie, but silkier and lighter, and the best part is, you probably already have most of the ingredients in your kitchen.
+While the tart base can be made from scratch, I usually use ready-made shells to save time, so the magic is all in the creamy filling.

 Ingredients